SaffiPeng17/calculater/README.md

 # Calculater

+*This is the first React-Native project to me.*
 *A simple calculator for practicing React-Native.*

-This is the first React-Native project for me.